Maria Bethânia: Career

 She released her first single, a protest song called "Carcará", in 1965, the same year that her brother released his first recording.

 After releasing "Carcará" Bethânia returned from Rio de Janeiro, where she had gone to attend college, to Bahia.
 This was to only be a brief visit, as around that time she was performing at nightclubs and other venues throughout Brazil.
 This song also got her an offer from an RCA Records representative to record for the company.
 However, Bethânia continually changed record labels throughout the 1970s.
 In 1973 Bethânia released Drama, Luz Da Noite, in which she performed traditional Brazilian songs, as well as incorporating literary elements.
-In 1977 Bethânia went on tour and released a gold-certified album, both with the name of Pássaro da Manhã.
-She released Álibi a year later which was also gold-certified with over a million copies sold.
+In 1977, Bethânia went on tour and released a gold-certified album, both with the name of Pássaro da Manhã.
+A year later, she released Álibi, which was also gold-certified with over a million copies sold.
 Around the end of the 1970s, Bethânia became more artistically conservative, moving away from the Tropicalismo music her frequent collaborators, including Caetano Veloso and Gilberto Gil, had been playing.
 During the 1980s and '90s Bethânia continued to record and perform, with 1993's As Canções Que Você Fez Para Mim becoming the year's most successful album in Brazil.

 In 1976, she released a live album with Doces Bárbaros, a Música popular brasileira supergroup.
 It was recorded June 24 of that year at Anhembi Stadium in São Paulo.
 Its members were Gilberto Gil, Caetano Veloso, Maria Bethânia and Gal Costa, four of the biggest names in the history of the Music of Brazil.
 The band was the subject of a 1977 documentary directed by Jom Tob Azulay.
 In 1994, they performed a tribute concert to Mangueira school of samba.